 Take a look at Childline's Sport and Exercise Info for advice on issues relating to sport.

 Remember – Don't let anyone spoil the fun.
-Sport IS fun – it lets you make new friends, try out new activities and amaze yourself with what you can do.
+Sport and physical activity IS fun – it lets you make new friends, try out new activities and amaze yourself with what you can do.

 Child Protection in Sport Unit

 The Child Protection in Sport Unit provides useful resources for safeguarding for sports events; briefing papers and good practice advice; toolkits; standards and frameworks.